FlameWolf/quick-pad-v2/README.md

 # QuickPad

-A simple, fast, offline-first note-taking web app built with SolidJS and TypeScript.
+A simple, fast, offline-first note-taking web app built with Solid and TypeScript.

 QuickPad keeps your notes in your browser, works without an Internet connection, and can optionally sync to your own Google Drive when you sign in.